nodered/Mycroft-Battery-Powered-Satellite/README.md

 TinyPICO I2S Microphone and Speaker Test.

+Audio out is using the esp8266audio library.

 #### Status

 The microphone works with i2s-microphone-udp-stream.ino and receive.py on the pc.

-The speaker works with atomic-i2s-output
+The speaker works with PlayMP3FromSPIFFS.ino

 ### Parts